-The firm also released the Helio G70 and G80/G85 earlier this year, and while they’re not as powerful as the G90 series, they still seem to offer class-leading performance.
+Moving lower down the totem pole, we have the Helio G70 and G80/G85.
+They’re not as powerful as the above-mentioned chipsets but they still seem to offer class-leading performance.
 The processors offer octa-core CPUs (two Cortex-A75 cores and six Cortex-A55 cores), Mali-G52 MC2 graphics, and support for 48MP cameras.

 Best of all, the G70 has found its way into the ~$100 Realme C3, making it quite possibly the most powerful phone at this price-tier.
-So those looking for a speedy experience in this price segment should definitely consider phones with the G70 or G80/G85 processor.
+Meanwhile, the Helio G80 has landed in the ~$160 Redmi 9.
+So those looking for a speedy experience in the sub-$200 segment should definitely consider phones with the G70 or G80/G85 processor.

 - Xiaomi Redmi 9